Displaying Text Content in iOS

 UITextView class implements the methods of the

 UITextViewDelegate protocol.
-In both cases, you are not required to implement any of the protocol methods but if you do not, the text field is not going to be of much use to you.
+In both cases, you are not required to implement any of the protocol methods, but if you do not, the text field or view is not as useful.

 “Managing Text Fields and Text Views” describes the sequence of delegation messages for both text fields and text views and discusses various tasks performed by the delegates of these objects.
 For more information about the methods of the

 UITextViewDelegate protocols, see UITextFieldDelegate Protocol Reference and UITextViewDelegate Protocol Reference.

 A web view object displays web-based content.
 It is an instance of the

 UIWebView class that enables you to integrate what is essentially a miniature web browser into your app’s user interface.
 The

 In addition to displaying content, you can also use a web view object to gather input from the user through the use of web forms.
 Like the other text classes in UIKit, if you have an editable text field on a form in your web page, tapping that field brings up a keyboard so that the user can enter text.
 Because it is an integral part of the web experience, the web view itself manages the displaying and dismissing of the keyboard for you.